eliainnocenti/SimulatedAnnealing_TSP/README.md

 # Simulated Annealing and TSP

-Project for Artificial Intelligence @ Unifi - Simulated Annealing Algorithm implementation and application to the Travelling Salesman Problem.
+Project for Artificial Intelligence Exam @ Unifi - Simulated Annealing Algorithm implementation and application to the Travelling Salesman Problem.

 ### What it does